Compact Reconnaissance Imaging Spectrometer for Mars: Modern climates

 To understand Mars' ancient climate, and whether it might have created environments habitable for life, first we need to understand Mars' climate today.
 Each mission to Mars has made new advances in understanding its climate.
 Mars has seasonal variations in the abundances of water vapor, water ice clouds and hazes, and atmospheric dust.
 During southern summer, when Mars is closest to the Sun (at perihelion), solar heating can raise massive dust storms.
 Regional dust storms - ones having a 1000-kilometer scale - show surprising repeatability Mars-year to Mars-year.
 Once every decade or so, they grow into global-scale events.
 In contrast, during northern summer when Mars is furthest from the Sun (at aphelion), there is an equatorial water-ice cloud belt and very little dust in the atmosphere.
 Atmospheric water vapor varies in abundance seasonally, with the greatest abundances in each hemisphere's summer after the seasonal polar caps have sublimated into the atmosphere.
 During winter, both water and carbon dioxide frost and ices form on Mars' surface.
 These ices form the seasonal and residual polar caps.
 The seasonal caps - which form each autumn and sublimate each spring - are dominated by carbon dioxide ice.
 The residual caps - which persist year after year - consist mostly of water ice at the north pole and water ice with a thin veneer (a few 10's of meters thick) of carbon dioxide ice at the south pole.

 Mars' atmosphere is so thin and wispy that solar heating of dust and ice in the atmosphere - not heating of the atmospheric gases - is more important in driving weather.
 Small, suspended particles of dust and water ice - aerosols - intercept 20–30% of incoming sunlight, even under relatively clear conditions.
 So variations in the amounts of these aerosols have a huge influence on climate.
-CRISM has taken three major kinds of measurements of dust and ice in the atmosphere: targeted observations whose repeated views of the surface provide a sensitive estimate of aerosol abundance; special global grids of targeted observations every couple of months designed especially to track spatial and seasonal variations; and scans across the planet's limb to show how dust and ice vary with height above the surface.
+CRISM had taken three major kinds of measurements of dust and ice in the atmosphere: targeted observations whose repeated views of the surface provide a sensitive estimate of aerosol abundance; special global grids of targeted observations every couple of months designed especially to track spatial and seasonal variations; and scans across the planet's limb to show how dust and ice vary with height above the surface.

 The south polar seasonal cap has a bizarre variety of bright and dark streaks and spots that appear during spring, as carbon dioxide ice sublimates.
 Prior to MRO there were various ideas for processes that could form these strange features, a leading model being carbon dioxide geysers.
-CRISM has watched the dark spots grow during southern spring, and found that bright streaks forming alongside the dark spots are made of fresh, new carbon dioxide frost, pointing like arrows back to their sources - the same sources as the dark spots.
+CRISM had watched the dark spots grow during southern spring, and found that bright streaks forming alongside the dark spots are made of fresh, new carbon dioxide frost, pointing like arrows back to their sources - the same sources as the dark spots.
 The bright streaks probably form by expansion, cooling, and freezing of the carbon dioxide gas, forming a "smoking gun" to support the geyser hypothesis.